lervag/vimtex/DOCUMENTATION.md

 # after/ftplugin

-Currently there's only one file in it which makes sure that VimTex loaded successfully and that there're no conflicts with other plugins like LaTeX-Box.
+Currently there's only one file in it which makes sure that VimTeX loaded successfully and that there're no conflicts with other plugins like LaTeX-Box.

 # autoload